smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 - 10 GiB of system memory
 - At least 50 GiB of disk storage

+Additionally, Docker's resource limits must also allow these resources.
+If you are using Docker Desktop, set your [Docker resource limits](https://docs.docker.com/desktop/settings/linux/#resources) to make sure they meet the system requirements for using the Blockchain Integrations Framework.

 ## Set up your environment

 Install the framework and create an alias: